 - Ice (plenty)

-- Organic herbs or flowers
+- Organic herbs or flowers (I used about 2/3 a cup of dried elderflowers)

 * I believe that the traditional method of making a hydrosol usually uses fresh flowers and herbs instead of dried ones.
 Seeing as how I have no access to fresh elderflowers at the moment, though, I decided to try making a hydrosol with dried flowers instead.
 You could also try lavender flowers, or roses, or herbs like rosemary or thyme.